 If you now look at the menu bar at the very top of the screen, you should see the icon for the input menu--it probably looks like a little flag.
 You can now select Hiragana or Katakana from that menu to enter Japanese text in almost any application.
 For more on how to enter Japanese text, see the page on Typing in Japanese elsewhere on this site.)
 If Hiragana or Katakana is already selected as the input method when you click on the input menu, you'll get a longer menu with options specific to Japanese input, including a help option.

 Do I need a Japanese Keyboard?

-To enable Japanese menus in the Finder and other applications, you can go to System Preferences under the Apple menu, then select the icon for the Language & Text preferences pane.
+To enable Japanese menus in the Finder and other applications, you can go to System Preferences under the Apple menu, then select the icon for the Language & Region preferences pane.
 Add Japanese to the list of languages as described above, if it does not appear there already.
 If you drag Japanese above English in the list, the finder and many other applications will open next time with Japanese menus.
 Even if you do not want Japanese menus, make sure Japanese appears somewhere in your list of languages.
 Just having it there unlocks Japanese features in certain software, like Japanese encoding in Apple's Mail application.

 You can also set the menu language of specific applications individually.
-Many (though not all) applications have menus in different languages built in--you just have to activate the Japanese ones.
-You used to be able to set this for each application using the "Get Info" command in the Finder, but for more recent versions of Mac OS there is a third-party application called Language Switcher.
+Many (though not all) applications have menus in different languages built in.
+You can activate these with a third-party application called Language Switcher.